 The “Import file” window will appear.
 From here the process differs depending on what type of file you are importing - QIF or OFX and QFX files.

 Your account number will be displayed, and below this you can choose which account you'd like to import the data into.

 Moneydance will attempt to match the imported account with your existing accounts.
 If you choose "Remember this Choice" Moneydance should identify the correct account and import automatically in subsequent imports.

 You'll see a list of your accounts and you can choose which account you want to import the transactions into.

 At the bottom of the window, the program will try to determine which date format and decimal character have been used within the file.

 The date format may not always be the format you'd expect.
 If you want to check which date format has been used, open the QIF file with a text program like TextEdit or NotePad to view the file contents.

 Using the (beta) Internal Browser -

 When viewing the account, choose "Download" at the top left of the account register.
-This will open your banks website where you can download your transactions.
+This will open your bank's website in the internal browser window where you can download your transactions.

-This is still a beta feature, so if you're having trouble accessing your banks site let us know by emailing EMAIL or by creating a discussion on the SUPPORT FORUM.
+This is still a beta feature, so if you're having trouble accessing your bank's site let us know by emailing firstname.lastname@example.org or by creating a new support ticket here.